Approximation of conformal mappings and novel applications to shape recognition of planar domains: Introduction

 be an isomorphism of $P^n$ and ${\tilde P^n}$.
 Furthermore, normalize ${\tilde P^n}$ by a sequence of M\"{o}bius transformations preserving $U$ so that ${\tilde P}_0^n$, the disk corresponding to $P_0^n$, is centered at the origin.
 Thurston conjectured that if the packings $P^n$ are chosen to be sub packings of scaled copies of the infinite hexagonal disk packing of $\mathbb{C}$, then the sequence of piecewise affine maps (i.e., simplicial) $f_n$ converges uniformly on compact subsets of $\Omega$ to the Riemann mapping from $\Omega$ to ${\mathbb D}$.

 Rodin and Sullivan \cite{RoSu} proved Thurston's Conjecture by first showing that the maps $f_n$ are $K$-quasiconformal, for some fixed $K$.
 Hence, there exists a subsequence which will converge to a limit function $f$ which must also be $K$-quasiconformal.
 Rodin and Sullivan further showed that $f$ must be $1$-quasiconformal, and therefore, $f$ is in fact conformal.
 He and Schramm \cite[Theorem 1.1]{HeSch} developed profound techniques which avoid the machinery of quasiconformal mapping that is heavily used in Rodin-Sullivan's proof.
-Up to date, their theorem and advances \cite{HeSch1} in the simply connected case, is the most advanced (see also their related work in \cite{HeSch2}).
+Up to date, their theorem and advances \cite{HeSch1} in the simply connected case, is the most advanced.
+See also their related work on Koebe's Conjecture in \cite{HeSch2}.

-More recently, Chow and Luo \cite{ChLu} found applications of circle mappings to the study of discrete Ricci flow on surfaces; see also the work of Glickenstein \cite{Gl} for related study.
-There are also applications of circle packings to algorithmic computer vision and computational conformal geometry due to Gu, Luo and Yau, Gu, Zeng, Luo and Yau, and Sass, Stephenson and Brock (cf. \cite{GuZeLuYa,GuLuYa} and \cite{SaStBr} as examples and further advances).
+Chow and Luo \cite{ChLu} discovered applications of disk packing to the study of discrete Ricci flow on surfaces; see also the work of Glickenstein \cite{Gl} for related study.
+There are also applications of circle packings to algorithmic computer vision and computational conformal geometry due to Gu, Luo and Yau, Gu, Zeng, Zhang, Luo and Yau, and Sass, Stephenson and Brock (cf. \cite{GuZeLuYa,GuLuYa} \cite{Zh} and \cite{SaStBr} as examples and further advances).
+More recently, taking a complementary approach to the one in this paper, Gu, Luo, Sun, and Wu \cite{GuLuSuWu} have developed powerful tools establishing several important results concerning discrete uniformization of polyhedral surfaces.